 - Employee shreds any non-vital company documents or hands over vital documents before offboarding meeting

 - Offboarding staff member turns off access to email, password manager, and company accounts during offboarding meeting.

 Your company can do much more to protect its data, and putting these three protocols into place is just the start.

 Need help choosing the right IT security software for your team?
-Use our product selection tool to get fast, free recommendations.
+Use our software category page to get fast, free recommendations.
 We’ll analyze your needs and provide you with a short list of software that meet your company’s security needs.
 Or call us at 855.718.1369 for a free 5-minute consultation where you’ll match with up to 5 software solutions that meet your needs.